Paradise Airlines Flight 901A: Airline grounded

 After cancelling flights immediately after the crash, Paradise Airlines resumed flights to Lake Tahoe on the morning of March 3, two days after the accident.
-The FAA immediately ordered an emergency suspension of all flights by the airline, which took effect at noon that same day.
+The FAA immediately ordered an emergency suspension of all flights by the airline, which took effect at noon on March 4.
 The suspension order said that the airline had shown "a lack of ability and qualifications to conduct a safe intrastate common carrier passenger operation".
 The agency said that the airline could appeal the suspension, but that in the meantime, it could not conduct flights until a decision was made on the appeal.
-FAA regional Director Joseph Tippets said that the reason the agency was being so strict with the airline was because Flight 901A had been dispatched on its fatal flight at a time when the weather conditions at the destination airport would not have permitted a safe landing.
-He said that the same day, the airline had also allowed its other aircraft to take off from Lake Tahoe Airport in during a time when the local weather conditions prohibited it.
+FAA Regional Director Joseph Tippets said the agency was being so strict with the airline because Flight 901A had been dispatched on its fatal flight at a time when the weather conditions at the destination airport would not have permitted a safe landing.
+He said that the same day, the airline had also allowed its other aircraft to take off from Tahoe Valley Airport when the local weather conditions prohibited it.
 Both planes had been flying in conditions where icing would have been likely, but neither of them were equipped with wing de-icing equipment.
 Instead, the front edges of the wings of the two aircraft had simply been painted black, which made it look like they had de-icing equipment installed.

 Company president Herman Jones told reporters that he was puzzled by the FAA's action, saying that to his knowledge, the agency had found no problems with the company's operation or its paperwork.
-In the days following the suspension, he also said that he believed that the FAA's "over-restrictive rules" about flying in adverse weather conditions was to blame for the accident.
-According to him, the aircraft was only three or four miles from the Tahoe Airport and that the pilots might have already had had the airport in sight by the time the Tahoe Airport agent told them that the weather report stated that there was only a 2000 ft ceiling.
-Jones said that instead of landing safely, the pilot probably decided to fly over to Reno in order to avoid being cited by the FAA for landing in violation of the airport weather minimums.
+In the days following the suspension, he added that he believed that the FAA's "over-restrictive rules" about flying in adverse weather conditions were to blame for the accident.
+According to him, the aircraft was only three or four miles from the Tahoe Airport by the time the Tahoe Airport agent told them that the weather report stated that there was only a 2000 ft ceiling.
+Jones said the pilots may have already had the airport in sight, but instead of landing safely, the pilot probably decided to fly over to Reno in order to avoid being cited by the FAA for landing in violation of the airport weather minimums.